Anne Braden Anti-Racist Organizer Training Program

 Participants in the Anne Braden Anti-Racist Training Program:

-Learn about histories of resistance and liberation, and about movements today
+- Learn about histories of resistance and liberation, and about social justice movements today

 Who is Catalyst Project?